I’m a huge quinoa fan and given the chance I would eat it everyday!

-I have also forgotten about it on the stove and it turned to mush, so it also becomes porridge for the following morning on occasion.
+I have also forgotten about it on the stove and turned it to mush, so it becomes porridge for the following morning…

-So back to the recipes: the pumpkin is roasted with red onion, cumin, coriander, fennel seeds and maple, its delicious and you could totally eat it like that as a side dish.
+So back to the recipe: the pumpkin is roasted with red onion, cumin, coriander, fennel seeds and maple, its delicious and you could totally eat it like that as a side dish.

-The quinoa is dressed with are lots of herbs, sumac, lemon and topped with pomegranates, pepitas and hazelnuts – whats not to love…
+The quinoa is dressed with are lots of herbs and spices; mint, coriander, sumac, lemon and its all topped with pomegranates, pepitas and hazelnuts – whats not to love…

 Roasted pumpkin quinoa salad

 For the roasted pumpkin

 - 1/4 medium kent pumpkin, or your pumpkin of choice

 - 1 red onion, cut in to small wedges

 - 2 tsp maple syrup

 - 1 big handful coriander